samg/timetrap/README.md

   Display is designed to support a variety of export formats that can be specified by passing the ``--format`` flag.
-This currently defaults to text.  iCal and csv output are also supported.
+This currently defaults to text.  iCal, csv, json, and numeric id output are also supported.

   Display also allows the use of a ``--round`` or ``-r`` flag which will round all times in the output.
 See global options below.